-> A piece of parchment paper comes in handy when taking the bars out of the tray.
+Parchment paper: A piece of parchment paper comes in handy when taking the bars out of the tray.
 It also prevents them from sticking to the bottom of the tray so I recommend using it.
 To line a tray, cut a piece of parchment paper the same length as the tray, grease the inside of the tray with oil or vegan butter and line.

-> How to make vegan pecan pie bars
+How to make vegan pecan pie bars

-> Let’s make the crust first!
-Preheat the oven for 200℃.
+Let’s make the crust first!
+Preheat the oven to 200℃.
 In a large bowl, mix the wholemeal flour and brown sugar together with a large whisk.
 Pour in the melted butter and mix well with a large wooden spoon until it makes a nice buttery dough.
 Transfer the mixture to a tray lined with parchment paper, gently spread and press it down evenly to the bottom.
 Pre-bake it for 10 mins.

-> While the crust is in the oven, let’s make the pecan spread.
+While the crust is in the oven, let’s make the pecan spread.
 Mix together the ground flaxseed, arrowroot powder and water together and set aside to thicken.
 This is the main binding agent mixture that works in place of eggs!

 In a large bowl, mix the brown sugar and warm melted butter together very well with a whisk.
 Add the soy cream, maple syrup, and flaxseed mixture and stir well.
 Add in the wholemeal flour and mix again with a whisk.
 Finally, add whole or coarsely chopped pecans to the mixture and stir well with a large wooden spoon.